 Prior to COVID-19, consumers had made it clear that convenience matters.
 The new normal has accelerated this trend, with more than 50% of consumers spending more on convenience to get what they need,76 with “convenience” increasingly being defined by contactless shopping, on-demand fulfillment and inventory availability.
 As such, there has been a surge in mobile payment usage,77 delivery app downloads78 and buy-online-pick-up-in-store (BOPIS) adoption.

 For many, this acceleration is driven by scarcity of other options, while others have opted for these models because they perceive them to be safer and healthier.79 It remains unclear whether this acceleration of convenience will continue and reach a new plateau or if demand for convenience will revert to the trajectory observed prior to COVID-19.

-The terms “health consciousness” and “sustainable” have been gaining momentum among consumers, product marketers, and retailers over the past decade.
-Consequently, the market for sustainable and health-focused products has been growing at an unprecedented rate (figure 8).
+The terms “health consciousness” and “sustainable” have been gaining momentum among consumers, product marketers and retailers over the past decade.
+Consequently, the market for sustainable and health-focussed products has been growing at an unprecedented rate (figure 8).
 It contributed nearly 50% of total consumer products sales growth between 2013 and 2018, at a CAGR of 5.2%, four times that of conventional product sales.80

 Data shows that high-income consumers spend roughly three times more of their disposable income dollars on food-related expenses than low-income consumers.
 This is due to the underlying economics: Though they may spend more on food items, high-income consumers devote a significantly lower percentage of their disposable income to food expenses vs. low-income consumers—8% vs. 35%, respectively (figure 9).83 Therefore, it’s no stretch to say products marketed as “healthy” or “sustainable”—putting aside the question of whether the labels are factually accurate in absolute terms—tend to market to higher-income consumers who have the means to spend more on such products.84